DAC Young Fellows 2026

 Siemens is the technology company for transforming industry, infrastructure and transportation.
 The expertise underpinning our technologies—electrification, automation, software, and digital twin—is helping customers be more productive, profitable, and sustainable.

-Over 150 students participated last year, and 2026 could be your chance to attend DAC in Long Beach.
-Application is easy via this link: COMING SOON
+Over 160 students participated last year, and 2026 could be your chance to attend DAC in sunny Long Beach.
+Application is easy via the button below.

 Who Should Apply